-- Turn off Bluetooth when you don’t need it – Swipe from the right > Settings > PC and devices > Bluetooth > turn off the Bluetooth.
+- Turn off Bluetooth when you don’t need it – Swipe from the right > Settings > PC and devices > Bluetooth > Turn off the Bluetooth.

-- Close background power hungry processes – If you feel that, your tablet is running slows and hot while you are not using it.
+- Close background power-hungry processes – If you feel that, your tablet is running slows and hot while you are not using it.
 There might be some processes running in the background has problems, right-click on taskbar > Task Manager > Find processes with high CPU usage > End task.

 - Unplug USB devices you don’t use – a single USB port allows you to connect USB devices.
-Those devices use your Surface’s power while it connected, so you can unplug all those devices to stop them from draining battery from your Surface.
+Those devices use your Surface’s power while it is connected, so you can unplug all those devices to stop them from draining the battery from your Surface.

 - Swipe from right > choose Settings > choose Change PC settings

 - On the PC settings page > Accounts > Sign-in options

 - Under PIN section > click Add button